visualpharm/Lunacy/docs/index_updated.md

   <br>

-In addition, to drag and drop feature there is one more option exists.
-You may add new icons to your collection by pressing <b>add sign</b> within your collection.
+In addition to drag and drop feature, there is one more option exists to add a new icon to your collection.
+Click on <b>add sign</b> within your collection.
 This will launch the file manager.
-The manager will further guide you through the procedure of selecting an SVG file from your local file system and adding it to your collection:
+The manager will further guide you to select an SVG file from your local file system and add it to your collection:

   <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/Collection_FileManager_2.png'>